Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/04_understanding_encryption.md

 - All STT payloads are encrypted; headers are not
 - XOR in session ID derivation is mixing, not encryption
 - Secure seed management is critical (strong generation, secure distribution, periodic rotation)
-- STC designed for Seigr ecosystem (content addressing, deterministic keys)
+- STC provides content addressing (STC.hash) and deterministic keys
 - Current limitations: no forward secrecy, requires pre-shared seeds